Rafael Devers Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 10th-ranked team ERA across all MLB pitching staffs (4.00).
+- The Yankees have the 10th-ranked team ERA across all league pitching staffs (4.00).

-- Schmidt will try to claim his 10th victory when he makes the start for the Yankees, his 29th of the season.
-He is 9-8 with a 4.54 ERA and 139 strikeouts through 140 2/3 innings pitched.
+- Vasquez (2-2) gets the starting nod for the Yankees in his fifth start of the season.
+He has a 2.36 ERA in 26 2/3 innings pitched, with 22 strikeouts.

-- In his most recent appearance on Wednesday against the Detroit Tigers, the righty went 6 1/3 innings, allowing three earned runs while surrendering five hits.
+- The right-hander last appeared in relief on Thursday, when he tossed 2 1/3 innings against the Detroit Tigers, allowing one earned run while giving up three hits.

-- The 27-year-old has put up a 4.54 ERA and 8.9 strikeouts per nine innings across 29 games this season, while allowing a batting average of .264 to his opponents.
+- The 24-year-old has a 2.36 ERA and 7.4 strikeouts per nine innings across seven games this season, while allowing a batting average of .186 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.